Australian rules football in Australia

-The national professional competitions are the Australian Football League (men's) and AFL Women's, these are the most popular of any code with millions of national viewers across the country.
-The AFL governs the code nationally through the AFL Commission.
-The AFL originated in Victoria and changed its name in 1990 after a successful program of national expansion.
+The national professional competitions are the men's Australian Football League (AFL) and AFL Women's (AFLW).
+Nationally these are the most popular football competitions of any code, with millions of TV viewers across the country.
+The AFL governs the code nationally through the AFL Commission based in Melbourne.
+The AFL originated in Victoria and changed its name from Victorian Football League in 1990 after a successful program of national expansion and for these reasons the governing body is often seen by those from other states as having a strong Victorian bias.